inthenile/inthenile/README.md

 Main Projects:  <ul class="projects">
                         <li> <a href="https://github.com/inthenile/blog"> Inthenile blog </a>, a CRUD blog made with <b>React</b> where the user can not not only create, edit, delete blogs, but can also search them by their title via a search bar.
 It also has infinite scrolling to fetch blog data, going from the latest blog to the oldest.</li>
-                        <li> <a href="https://github.com/inthenile/gw2api"> GW2 API project </a>, a web app, made with <b>vanilla JS, HTML and Tailwind CSS</b> that helps you retrieve information about your Guild Wars 2 account with the help of an API key.</li>
+                        <li> <a href="https://github.com/inthenile/gw2efficiencyclone"> GW2Efficiency clone </a>, made with <b> React and TypeScript </b>, that helps you retrieve information about your Guild Wars 2 account with the help of an API key.</li>
                         <li> <a href="https://github.com/inthenile/poetry-React-app" > Poetry </a>, a <b>React</b> SPA that makes API requests via user input and displays poem results, implementing <a href="https://github.com/thundercomb/poetrydb"> poetrydb </a>.</li>
                         <li><a href="https://github.com/inthenile/myportfolio" > My Portfolio</a>, showcasing my projects.
 Made with <b>React</b> </li>
                         <li><a href="https://github.com/inthenile/mytwitchbot"> A Twitch bot</a>, practising asynchronous Python with the TwitchIO library - implementing Spotify API</li>